kode4food/interpol/doc/Language_Reference.md

 ```

 ### Expression Statements
-Any expression that is not evaluated in the context of another statement, such as in a For loop or If / Else statement, is consided to be an Expression Statement.
+Any expression that is not evaluated in the context of another statement, such as in a For loop or If / Else statement, is considered to be an Expression Statement.
 It will be evaluated and its result will be streamed to the template's output.
 For example:

 ```python
 "% out of % doctors agree: smoking causes smoke" % (9, 10)